-The Company being a part of the P&G group is guided by a Whistle Blower Policy as laid down in its "Worldwide Business Conduct Manual".
-Any employee or other interested person can call on 'The Worldwide Business Conduct Helpline (previously called the Alertline)', twenty- four hours a day, seven days a week, to report any concerns about violations of the Company's "Worldwide Business Conduct Standards".
+The Company being a part of the P&G group is guided by a Whistle Blower Policy as laid down in its 'Worldwide Business Conduct Manual'.
+Any employee or other interested person can call on 'The Worldwide Business Conduct Helpline', twenty- four hours a day, seven days a week, to report any concerns about violations of the Company's 'Worldwide Business Conduct Standards'.